digital-blueprint/authentic-documents-app/README.md

 ```

 Note that you will need a Keycloak server along with a client id for the domain you are running this html on.

+## Design Note
+To ensure a uniform and responsive design the activity should occupy 100% of the window width when the activity width is less than 768 px.